Naming a new business.

 It would be easy to go to the thesaurus and look up synonyms for words like best, top, premium, etc. but I didn’t want to fall into that trap.

-With so many businesses in the areas of accounting, taxation and business consulting I wanted to come up with something that stood out, but also pretty descriptive of the company did.
+With so many businesses in the areas of accounting, taxation, and business consulting I wanted to come up with something that stood out but was also pretty descriptive of what the company did.

 From the feedback I’ve received, the name tested really well, and I’ve received many compliments on achieving the balance of description and creativity which is was what I set out to accomplish.